DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Flowchart_control/Constant Node.rst

 Overview
 ---------
-Continue Node holds constant values which can be referenced in other nodes.
+The **Constant node** holds constant values which can be referenced in other nodes.
 It can hold integer, double, string, or boolean values as constants.

 .. image:: images/Constant/constant_overview_1.png